 Throughout the Middle Ages Spoltore, situated along the itinerary connecting Ancona and Ascoli to Chieti and the Aterno harbor, was the basis for Greek and Venetian merchant and a meeting place for crusaders and pilgrims to the Holy Land.
 In the century it belonged to many feudal Lords: the Costanzos and de Riccardis in the XIV century, then it was donated to the city of Chieti, and in the century belonged by the Figliola family.
 In 1575 it was visited by Padre Serafino Razzi, and in the early XVII century Antonio and Giuseppe Toppi founded there the Accademia degli Insepolti, a cultural institute for the study of Greek and Latin literature.

 This quite large center rises on a hill between the Pescara and Saline rivers with a wonderful view of the Pescara valley.
-The northern part of the centre rose around the ancient castle, whose ruins can still be seen, while the southern part was made of terraced houses, whose outer walls created a kind of of fortified defence along the weaker side of the borough.
-Outside the village is the XV-century monastery of St. Francesco.
+The northern part of the centre rose around the ancient castle, whose ruins can still be seen, while the southern part was made of terraced houses, whose outer walls created a kind of fortified defence along the weaker side of the borough.

 In nearby Cavaticchio archaeological excavations have produced traces of the prehistoric inhabitants in the area, while there have been many findings of the Italic and Roman periods.
 After the barbaric invasions a first mention of a medieval settlement dates back to the Cartulario della Chiesa teramana (1000-1007) where "Speltore" is quoted.

-- Church of Madonna della Porta, with a wooden statue of the Virgin of the X century
+- The church of Madonna della Porta, with a wooden statue of the Virgin of the X century

-- Convent of San Francesco d'Assisi (XV century), with a brick facade and a fresco cycle telling the life of the saint
+- Outside the town, the XV-century Convent San Francesco d'Assisi, with a brick facade and a fresco cycle telling the life of the saint.

-- Church of San Francesco d'Assisi, attached to the convent, mostly Baroque in style
+- The church of San Francesco d'Assisi, attached to the convent, mostly Baroque in style.

-- Pasqua: "Lo Scuocchio", traditional game consisting in crushing one's adversary's hard-boiled egg
+- Easter: "Lo Scuocchio", traditional game consisting in crushing one's adversary's hard-boiled egg

 - August: "Spoltore Ensemble", shows, ballets, music, exhibitions and many other features